Early Middle Ages: Transmission of learning

-Science
+Natural philosophy

+This "T and O map", from Isidore of Seville's Etymologiae (c.
+625) identifies the world's continents (Asia, Europe and Africa).

-In the ancient world, Greek was the primary language of science.
-Advanced scientific research and teaching was mainly carried on in the Hellenistic side of the Roman empire, and in Greek.
+In the ancient world, Greek was the primary language of natural philosophy.
+Organized research and teaching about the natural world was mainly carried on in the Hellenistic side of the Roman empire, and in Greek.
 Late Roman attempts to translate Greek writings into Latin had limited success.
-As the knowledge of Greek declined, the Latin West found itself cut off from some of its Greek philosophical and scientific roots.
-For a time, Latin-speakers who wanted to learn about science had access to only a couple of books by Boethius (c.
-470–524) that summarized Greek handbooks by Nicomachus of Gerasa.
-Isidore of Seville produced a Latin encyclopedia in 630.
-Private libraries existed, and monasteries also kept various kinds of texts.
+As the import of papyrus ceased and knowledge of Greek declined, the Latin West found itself cut off from Greek learning.
+The period between the 4th and the 8th centuries was the era of the "Latin Encyclopedists".
+The most popular and notable of their works was Etymologiae, a vast compendium of human knowledge at the time, including mathematics, geometry, astronomy, medicine, animals, the physical world, geography, metals and rocks compiled by Bishop Isidore of Seville (c.
+560-636).

 The study of nature was pursued more for practical reasons than as an abstract inquiry: the need to care for the sick led to the study of medicine and of ancient texts on drugs; the need for monks to determine the proper time to pray led them to study the motion of the stars; and the need to compute the date of Easter led them to study and teach mathematics and the motions of the Sun and Moon.